livioribeiro/selva/docs/en/handlers.md

 ## Websockets

-For websocket, there are the following methods:
+For websockets, there are the following functions:

 ```python
 from collections.abc import Iterable